sussmanbu/ma4615-fa22-final-project-team-whatever/content/about.md

 draft: false
 ---

-This comes from the file `content/about.md`.

-This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
+This is a website for the final project for MA[46]15 Data Science with R by Team Whatever.
 The members of this team are below.

 ## Luke DiIorio